svhulse/svhulse.github.io/index.markdown

 I am a mathematical evolutionary biologist broadly interested in processes that can generate and maintain diversity in biological systems.
 Currently, I am a postdoc with Dr. Emily Bruns at the University of Maryland College Park.
+Prior to my current position, I completed my PhD in evolutionary biology under the supervision of Dr. Tamra Mendelson at the University of Maryland Baltimore County.
+While at UMBC, I additionally completed a MS in applied mathematics.